SPGoding/spu/README.md

 }
 ```

 The WheelChief will update every argument according to its `updater`.
 All updaters are defined in `src/utils/wheel_chief/updater.ts` and `src/**to**/updater.ts`.
-After updating all arguments we will get this (well, it just adds some quotes):
+After updating all arguments we will get this (well, it just adds some quotes in this example):

 ```TypeScript